-Ancillary Structure: A structure within an open space area that may include minor commercial uses, such as small food or news vendors, but is primarily intended to serve as civic elements for general public use to support and complement more passive activities.
+While it may include minor commercial uses, such as small food or news vendors, it is primarily intended to serve as a civic element for general public use to support and complement more passive activities.
 Ancillary structures may take the form of a pavilion, pergola, or kiosk.
 The style should complement surrounding buildings while remaining clearly subordinate to them in mass and scale.
 Ancillary structures do not count as buildings for the purpose of building frontage or Site Development Standards in this Plan but shall conform to the Building Design Standards in this Plan.